Waves in space-dependent and time-dependent materials: a systematic comparison: Propagation invariants

 In the following we consider two independent states, indicated by subscripts $A$ and $B$, obeying equations (\ref{eq6f}) and (\ref{eq7f}).
 In the most general case, sources, material parameters and wave fields may be different in the two states.
 We derive relations between these states.
 First we consider the quantity $\partial_x\{\hat P_A\hat Q_B - \hat Q_A\hat P_B\}$.
 Applying the product rule for differentiation, using equations (\ref{eq6f}) and (\ref{eq7f}) for states $A$ and $B$ to get rid of the derivatives, we obtain

-This is the local reciprocity theorem of the time-convolution type \citep{Hoop95Book}, in which products like $\hat P_A\hat Q_B$ correspond to convolutions along the time coordinate in the $x,t$-domain.
-Next, we consider the quantity $\partial_x\{\hat P_A^*\hat Q_B + \hat Q_A^*\hat P_B\}$ and apply the same operations, yielding
+This is the local reciprocity theorem of the time-convolution type \citep{Hoop95Book, Fokkema93Book}, in which products like $\hat P_A\hat Q_B$ correspond to convolutions along the time coordinate in the $x,t$-domain.
+Next, we consider the quantity $\partial_x\{\hat P_A^*\hat Q_B + \hat Q_A^*\hat P_B\}$ (where the asterisk denotes complex conjugation) and apply the same operations, yielding

 This is the local reciprocity theorem of the time-correlation type \citep{Hoop95Book, Bojarski83JASA}, in which products like $\hat P_A^*\hat Q_B$ correspond to correlations along the time coordinate in the $x,t$-domain.
 In section \ref{sec6.1} we will use equations (\ref{eq1013}) and (\ref{eq1014}) as the basis for deriving global reciprocity theorems of the time-convolution and time-correlation type.
 Here we use these equations to derive propagation invariants for a space-dependent material.
 To this end we take identical material parameters in states $A$ and $B$ and we assume that there are no sources.
 With this, equations (\ref{eq1013}) and (\ref{eq1014}) simplify to